neoneye/arcathon-docker-image/ARCathon2023/readme.md

 [Docker image: 2023-11-18T23-09.tgz](2023-11-18T23-09.tgz)

+This got `score 8`.
+Scenario B. It solves 2 tasks using logistic regression, and solves 6 tasks using genetic algorithms.
+My crazy tweaks didn't help.
+It's only `variant=0` that solves 2 tasks.
+The `variant=1` and `variant=2` is not helping and can be disabled or tweaked.

 ## Changes between iteration 60 and iteration 61

 I have written a 10 page presentation about of how my solution works, that I'm submitting together with the docker image.